code11/engine/docs/docs/api/get.md

 the data is not serializable (e.g a class instance, function etc), a reference to it is returned.

-The getter function also receives an option argument of type `Object`.
+The getter function also receives an optional argument of type `Object`.
 The keys of this object set the [Param](/docs/api/param)s.

 ## Example